wgohome/audio-transcription-service/README.md

 The application is served as a single-page-application (SPA) frontend web application connected to a RESTful backend API performs the inference task and stores transcriptions in a database.

 In production, the frontend and backend can ideally be deployed separately.
 The frontend can be built and served via a CDN - the benefit of using a SPA framework - as this will be more cost effective.
 The backend API needs to be hosted on a server, that can be exposed via HTTPS.
-For this reason, a docker-compose build was not prepared, but separate dockerfiles were written for the frontend and backend respectively.

 To run the frontend and backend docker builds, or to run locally, refer to the respective documentation: